The Power of Pop Music in the Modern Age

 Let’s face it, there’s plenty to rage against, from Brexit to the greatest refugee crisis since World War 2, the rise of Republican Presidential candidate Donald Trump to the ongoing threat of climate change, yet pop music seems to have meekly demised into vacuity.

-There are exceptions to this perceived rule of course, I think of Beyoncé, the artistic embodinent of the Black Lives Matter campaign, and perhaps to a lesser extent Lady Gaga, railing against perceptions of sexuality and gender with admirable, if not altogether sonically satisfying results for this writer.
+There are exceptions to this perceived rule of course, I think of Beyoncé, the artistic embodinent of the Black Lives Matter campaign, and perhaps to a lesser extent Lady Gaga, railing against perceptions of sexuality and gender with admirable, if not altogether sonically satisfying results.

 However, 2016 has seen two of its most revered pop star icons pass away in what has felt like a watershed moment in pop music culture: David Bowie and Prince were great examples of the kind or unanimous cultural icon that, despite the Beyoncé’s and the Gaga’s, seem less likely to exist for music lovers of the future.